marietolteca00/marietolteca00/README.md

 ## Hi there 👋
+Welcome, My name is Marie Tolteca, a current graduate student at UC Santa Barbara in the Master's in Environmental Data Science program at Bren School of Environmental Science & Management.
+Below you can find out on recent projects, I have been working on.

 <!--
 **marietolteca00/marietolteca00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.